Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Low, from noble-type hops.

-Fermentation Characteristics: Low to medium fruity-estery aromas and flavors should be present.
-Diacetyl should not be perceived.
-Mild phenolic spiciness and yeast flavors may be evident.
+Fermentation Characteristics: Low to medium fruity esters are present.
+Mild phenolic spiciness and yeast flavors may be present.
 Mild acidity is appropriate.
+Diacetyl should not be present.

 Body: Low to medium, with a degree of creaminess from wheat starch.

-Additional notes: Wits are brewed with malted barley, unmalted wheat and sometimes oats.
-They are spiced with coriander and orange peel.
-Coriander and light orange peel aroma may be perceived, sometimes as an unidentified spiciness.
+Additional notes: Witbiers are brewed with malted barley, unmalted wheat and sometimes oats.
+Typically they are brewed with coriander and orange peel; modern versions sometimes feature other spices or citrus peel types.
+Very low to low level spice and citrus peel attributes may be present.

 IBU: 10-17